Jin-fo/USART-Temperature-Sensor/README.md

-# High-Speed Temperature Sensor System using AVR128DB48
+# Temperature Sensor System using AVR128DB48

 ## Overview
 This project demonstrates a **multi-protocol temperature sensing system** implemented on the **AVR128DB48 microcontroller**.
 The system measures temperature using three different communication interfaces: **USART, SPI, and I²C**, each paired with a different temperature sensor and implementation approach.